 CEDMagazine.com states that 20 major markets in the U.S. will receive four metro Ethernet-based services through Comcast’s IP and fiber-optic network in their metropolitan areas.
 These areas include the following: Atlanta, Baltimore, Boston, Chicago, Denver, Detroit, Harrisburg, PA, Hartford, CT, Houston, Indianapolis, Jacksonville, FL, Miami, Nashville, New Jersey (state), Oakland, Philadelphia, Pittsburg, Portland, Sacramento, Salt Lake City, San Francisco, San Jose, Seattle, Washington, D.C., and finally, western New England.

-Additionally, Comcast is planning to introduce even more metro Ethernet services to more markets at some point in the future.
-Their new implementation is cost-effective, allowing them to guarantee scalable and flexible bandwidth for business continuity, software-as-service, automating the business process, and cloud computing.
 Bill Stemper, president of Comcast Business Services, claims that “our fiber-rich network powers our metro Ethernet services and provides a secure, reliable and cost-effective solution for mid-size businesses’ data needs.”
 He continues by saying, “Metro Ethernet is quickly overtaking T1 and other legacy services as the preferred technology for business communications.
 Just as broadband supplanted dial-up in consumers’ homes, our new metro Ethernet services are designed to help businesses compete and win using our fast and scalable digital platform.”

 Comcast’s service offerings will include Ethernet Network Service, Ethernet Private Line Service, Ethernet Virtual Private Line Service, and Ethernet Dedicated Internet Access Service.
 By introducing these services, Comcast hopes that medium-sized customers will one day drop their current telecom providers and leave the competitors.